Jared Leto to play The Joker in 'Zack Snyder's Justice League' | NME

 Jared Leto will portray The Joker in Zack Snyder’s Justice League, it’s been revealed.

-Leto, who plated the classic DC villain in 2016’s Suicide Squad will reprise his role in a new context.
+Leto, who played the classic DC villain in 2016’s Suicide Squad, will reprise the role in a new context.
 The Joker did not appear in Justice League (2017), which raises questions as to how much new content could be included in Snyder’s re-versioning of the 2017 movie.

 - Read more: Zack Snyder’s Justice League is finally on the way – but does it have to take itself so seriously?

-The Hollywood Reporter, which broke the news today (October 21), writes that Leto joins actors Ben Affleck, Ray Fisher and Amber Heard for shooting additional scenes.
-The film is released in 2021.
+The Hollywood Reporter, which broke the news today (October 21), wrote that Leto joins Ben Affleck, Ray Fisher and Amber Heard for the shooting of additional scenes.
+The film is set to be released in 2021.

 Despite Whedon’s takeover, fans remained hungry for Snyder’s take and for years campaigned to have the original director’s cut released.